babylonhealth/ios-playbook/README.md

 1. Who's in the team.
 2. Which squad each individual belongs to and availability.
+3. OSS maitained projects.
-3. Release process.
+4. Release process.
-4. Technical documents.
+5. Technical documents.
-5. New hires checklist.
+6. New hires checklist.
-6. Interview process.
+7. Interview process.
-7. Code guidelines, standards and etiquette.
+8. Code guidelines, standards and etiquette.

 ## 1. Who's in the team